Which is better, Teams or Zoom?

 Tool integration and workflow compatibility

 If your goal is cross-functional impact, Zoom provides the freedom to design workflows that go beyond Microsoft’s ecosystem.
+As producers we find these features particularly useful for events involving external sponsors, delegates, partners, speakers or clients who are not part of your internal Microsoft environment.

 At its heart, an event is about audience experience.

-Teams, meanwhile, is highly functional – but often flat.
-For external participants, it feels like “watching a meeting” rather than “attending an event.”
-Fine for internal updates, but uninspiring for clients, partners, or global audiences.
+Teams, meanwhile, is highly functional, but can sometimes feel flat.
+For external participants, it can feel like “watching a meeting” rather than “attending an event.”

 Security and reliability